ministryofjustice/et-full-system/README.md

 ### ADMIN_BASE_URL

-The url where the admin lives (including the 'admin' part of the url)
+The url where the admin lives (including the 'admin' part of the url).
+Note that this is from the viewpoint of the machine where the browser is running so even if running the test code outside of docker, if you are using the docker selenium server - it is on the docker network so you will need to use the docker based url for it

 ### ADMIN_USERNAME